brianraines/password-generator/README.md

         -p, --password-count=PASSWORD-COUNT  Password Count [1-100] [default: 10]
         -a, --acronym=ACRONYM                Acronym (Max length: 10) [default: ""]
         -h, --help                           Display help for the given command.
 When no command is given display help for the list command
-        -q, --quiet                          Do not output any message -V, --version                        Display this application version
-            --ansi|--no-ansi                 Force (or disable --no-ansi) ANSI output -n, --no-interaction                 Do not ask any interactive question -e, --env=ENV                        The Environment name. [default: "dev"] --no-debug                       Switch off debug mode.
-        -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 Example default output: `TreeMarsExit=428`